revature-scalawags/CJohnson-Project1/README.md

 > -count [key field]

 example:
-> -count artists      -- Returns a result set containing each artist and the number of times they appear in the data set
+> Returns a result set containing each artist and the number of times they appear in the data set
+> -count artists

 ## Notes